Politics of Quebec: 1995 referendum, its aftermath and fall of interest in Quebec Independence 1995–2018

 Mario Dumont and the Action démocratique du Québec put the sovereigntist option aside entirely and ran on a fiscally conservative agenda.
 They won three consecutive byelections, and their popularity soared fleetingly in opinion polls shortly before the 2003 provincial election, in which they won only four seats and 18% of the popular vote.

 The federal Liberal Party Prime Minister Jean Chrétien came under sharp criticism for mishandling the "No" side of the referendum campaign.
 He launched a hard-line "Plan B" campaign by bringing in Montreal constitutional expert Stéphane Dion, who would attack the perceived ambiguity of the referendum question through a Supreme Court reference on the unilateral secession of Quebec in 1998 and draft the Clarity Act in 2000 to establish strict criteria for accepting a referendum result for sovereignty and a tough negotiating position in the event of a Quebec secession bid.

 Jean Charest was lauded by federalists for his impassioned and articulate defense of Canada during the referendum.
 He left the Progressive Conservative Party to lead the provincial Liberals (no legal relation to its federal counterpart) and a "No" campaign in the event of another referendum, and led his new party to an election victory in 2003.
 He was re-elected as provincial Premier in the election of 2007, and again in 2008, after having called a snap election.

 Prior to the 2018 election, the political status of Quebec inside Canada used to remain a central question.
 This desire for greater provincial autonomy has often been expressed during the annual constitutional meetings of provincial premiers with the Prime Minister of Canada.
 In Quebec, no single option regarding autonomy currently gathers a majority of support.
 Therefore, the question remains unresolved after almost 50 years of debate.

 Return of Quebec Autonomy movement and Rise of Coalition Avenir Québec 2018–

 In 2018 election, the Coalition Avenir Québec, a Quebec Autonomist Party, won the majority of seats, the first time since 1966 that neither the Parti Québécois (which also lost its official party status for the first time but however to regain months later) nor the Quebec Liberals won a majority.
 Québec Solidaire also gained a few seats from the Parti Québécois collapse and a couple from Quebec Liberals.
-This also ended the interest of Quebec independence from Canada for while as seemingly half of Quebecers preferred returning to the idea of receiving more political autonomy within Canada.
+This also ended the interest of Quebec independence from Canada for a while, as seemingly half of Quebecers preferred returning to the idea of receiving more political autonomy within Canada.

+In the 2022 Quebec general election, the ruling party, Coalition Avenir Québec (CAQ), secured 90 seats out of 125.